Glebanister/peach/README.md

 ## Status

-In development at this moment.
+In developing.
+Simple scripts work fine, but a lot of bugs still undiscovered

 ## What is it

-The main idea - create a lightweight scripting language with C++17, that can be extended by user.
+Lightweight scripting language with C++17, that can be extended by user.
 All scripts can be evaluated in your program runtime.
-What means extandable?
-For example, it already has integer numbers, so when you type `var = 239`, in C++ it equals to `std::int32_t var = 239`.
-You may want to have 64 bit integer, so you are able to tell peach, that `var = 239ll` means `std::int_64_t var = 239ll`.
-Same with floating point numbers.

 ## Where can you use it